 The Temple and palms do speak with a common voice.
 They reveal God’s vision for peace between the ethnicities and our reconciliation under the universal kingship of Jesus.
-To hear that common voice, we must pay close attention to the Scriptures that Jesus uses to interpret his actions on that fateful on the first two days of Holy Week.
+To hear that common voice, we must pay close attention to the Scriptures that Jesus uses to interpret his actions on the first two days of Holy Week.

 Palm Sunday begins with Jesus on the outskirts of Jerusalem instructing his disciples to bring him a donkey to ride into the city.
 The gospel writers make it clear that this royal gesture is a dramatic enactment of Zechariah 9:9.
 The section quoted in the Gospels says, “Do not be afraid, Daughter Zion; see, your king is coming, seated on a donkey’s colt” (John 12:15).
 The sign of the king of the universe coming on a donkey’s colt has been the fodder for many hymns, possibly the most famous being the line “Ride on!
 Ride on in majesty in lowly pomp ride on to die; bow thy meek head to mortal pain, then take, O God, thy power and reign.”